18 - 20 SEPTEMBER 2026

 Clinical Psychology: Navigating Change and Embracing Opportunity

-We welcome submissions from psychologists and students across all areas of practice and research.
-Share your work through research papers, workshops or panels that reflect the conference theme.
-Submissions are welcome from both APS members and non-members.
+We welcomed submissions from psychologists and students across all areas of practice and research.
+Authors were invited to share their work through research papers, workshops or panels that reflect the conference theme.
+Submissions were welcomed from both APS members and non-members.

 Clinical Psychology & Diverse Contexts: People & Places